cernanalysispreservation/analysispreservation.cern.ch/INSTALL.rst

 Docker installation
 -------------------
-The easiest way to run Zenodo locally is to use the provided docker-compose configuration containing full Zenodo stack.
+The easiest way to run CERN Analysis Preservation locally is to use the provided docker-compose configuration containing full CERN Analysis Preservation stack.
 First checkout the source code, build all docker images and boot them up using ``docker-compose``:

 .. code-block:: console